SAMtoBAM/PAQman/S288c_test/README.md

     done

 ## 2. Download a set of raw Oxford nanopore reads
-This download uses the sra-toolkit (easily installed with conda: 'conda install bioconda::sra-tools' <br/>
+This download uses the sra-toolkit (easily installed with conda: `conda install bioconda::sra-tools`) <br/>
 The dataset was manually determined as a recent, high coverage and reasonably long dataset (SRR17374240)

     ##set the SRR data to download as a variable